Health

 bleeding?
 In the same way, please contact Dentist Central Coast immediately if you have

-any bleeding in your mouth after brushing or flossing. - Changes in Health
+any bleeding in your mouth after brushing or flossing.

 It’s easy to overlook how poor dental hygiene can have dire consequences for your overall